 3. It’s the old, white man thing to do:

 60% of women keep their distance from investing because they think it’s for dusty, old, white dudes.
 I get that!
 I worked with them, they were my clients, and they were intimidating.
-There is no denying that it’s a boy’s club—don’t even get me started on Wall Street.
-Christopher Columbus-wannabes.
+There is no denying that it’s a boy’s club—don’t even get me started on the Christopher Columbus-wannabes over on Wall Street.

 4. Retirement is far away, I’ll deal with it later:

 When you’re young, saving for retirement is often the last thing on your mind.
 Understandably!
 In your twenties, your main concerns are like 1. can I afford water? and 2. do I look slutty enough in this outfit?
 In your thirties it is like 1. how am I going to afford a house? and 2. do I look slutty enough in this outfit?

 5. I don’t know where to get information: